Applications for entry to our Postgraduate (Research) Training Programme for admission in academic year October 2017 – September 2018

 Research projects available (start dates: October 2017, January 2018, April 2018).
 Most supervisors will accept both PhD and MPhil (by research) students.
 Please follow the instructions on the previous page (How to Apply).

 We offer the following projects for 2017/18.
 Follow the links to find out more information about the supervisor and group.
-For more information about a specific project please contact the individual supervisor using the e-mail address provided.
+For more information about a specific project please contact the individual supervisor using the e-mail address provided, it is recommended that applicants contact supervisors prior to applying.
 However, please do not submit an application to the individual supervisor.
 All applications must be submitted following the process detailed on our ‘How to apply’ page

 Professor Franklin Aigbirhio (firstname.lastname@example.org) – Wolfson Brain Imaging